 Select Page

 You may have seen a chipmunk before, but have you heard of one before?
 Do you know what sounds they make?
-In this article, you will learn how to identify chipmunks and what the different sounds mean.

 If you have seen a chipmunk, then you know they are one of the most adorable creatures on earth.
 They have chubby cheeks, captivating round eyes, bushy tails, and striped backs.
 Chipmunks are agile and move quite fast.